Space charge: Physical explanation

-It has been suggested that in alternating current (AC) most carriers injected at electrodes during a half of cycle are ejected during the next half cycle, so the net balance of charge on a cycle is practically zero.
+It has been suggested that in alternating current (AC) most carriers injected at electrodes during a half cycle are ejected during the next half cycle, so the net balance of charge on a cycle is practically zero.
 However, a small fraction of the carriers can be trapped at levels deep enough to retain them when the field is inverted.
 The amount of charge in AC should increase slower than in direct current (DC) and become observable after longer periods of time.

 Hetero and homo charge

 Hetero charge means that the polarity of the space charge is opposite to that of neighboring electrode, and homo charge is the reverse situation.
 Under high voltage application, a hetero charge near the electrode is expected to reduce the breakdown voltage, whereas a homo charge will increase it.
 After polarity reversal under ac conditions, the homo charge is converted to hetero space charge.

 Mathematical explanation

 If the near "vacuum" has a pressure of 10−6 mmHg or less, the main vehicle of conduction is electrons.
 The emission current density (J) from the cathode, as a function of its thermodynamic temperature T, in the absence of space-charge, is given by Richardson's law: